Skip to main content

 Hank Phillippi Ryan

-Hank Phillippi Ryan is the USA Today bestselling author of 15 psychological thrillers, winning the most prestigious awards in the genre: five Agathas, five Anthonys, and the coveted Mary Higgins Clark Award.
-She is also on-air investigative reporter for Boston’s WHDH-TV, with 37 EMMYs and dozens more journalism honors.
-Her current novel is ONE WRONG WORD, a twisty non-stop story of gaslighting, manipulation, and murder.
-Hank is the co-host and founder of THE BACK ROOM, host of CRIME TIME on A Mighty Blaze, and co-host of FIRST CHAPTER FUN.
-She lives in Boston with her husband, a criminal defense and civil rights attorney.
+Hank Phillippi Ryan is the USA Today bestselling author of 15 psychological thrillers, winning the genre’s most prestigious awards: five Agathas, five Anthonys, and the coveted Mary Higgins Clark Award.
+She’s also investigative reporter for Boston’s WHDH-TV, winning 37 EMMYs.
+Her newest is the page-turning standalone ONE WRONG WORD — a twisty non-stop story of gaslighting, manipulation, and murder.
+She is the host of CRIME TIME on A Mighty Blaze, and co-host of THE BACK ROOM and FIRST CHAPTER FUN.
+She lives in Boston.
+Watch for ALL THIS COULD BE YOURS in 2025.

 Leave a Reply